drneavin/Demultiplexing_Doublet_Detecting_Docs/docs/source/Scrublet.rst

 Data
 ----
-This is the data that you will need to have preparede to run DoubletDetection_:
+This is the data that you will need to have preparede to run Scrublet_:

 .. admonition:: Required
   :class: important

-  - A counts matrix ($COUNTS)
+  - A counts matrix (``$COUNTS``)

     - DoubletDetection expects counts to be in the cellranger output format (directory containint ``barcodes.tsv``, ``genes.tsv`` and ``matrix.mtx`` **or** ``barcodes.tsv.gz``, ``features.tsv.gz`` and ``matrix.mtx.gz``)

-	  - If you don't have your data in this format, you can run DoubletDetection_ manually in python and load the data in using a method of your choosing.
+	  - If you don't have your data in this format, you can run Scrublet_ manually in python and load the data in using a method of your choosing.

 .. admonition:: Optional